iTeam-co/Tabchi/README.md

 Full Sudo : 122774063
 Run : ./tabchi-1.sh
 ```
-Enter id of tabchi in "ID" part (it can be anything but should be unique)

 Enter your telegram Id in "Full Sudo ID" part

 Enjoy Your New Bot!